Have you ever heard the expression “burn the boats?”

 6. Fawn: Cooperating or submitting to one’s threat or captor

-7. Fatigue: Feeling tired and/or sleeping in response to a threat
+7. Fatigue: Feeling tired and sleeping in response to a threat

 The long-term activation of the stress response system and the overexposure to cortisol and other stress hormones can disrupt almost all your body’s processes.
-This puts you at increased risk of many health problems, including Anxiety and Depression.
+This increases your risk of many health problems, including Anxiety and Depression.

 After spending months living with uncertainty, grief, and stress, I fell into a depression.
 The more I had to fight to survive, the worse it felt.
 Even as I acted, returned to school, and connected with what I wanted to do, my mental health declined.